-Three people (Alan, Ben and Chris), collectively own a certain number of gold sovereigns.
+Three people (Alan, Ben and Chris), collectively own a certain number of gold coins.
 Respectively they own a half, one third and one sixth of the total number.

-All the sovereigns were piled on a table and each of them grabbed a part of the pile so that none were left.
+All the coins were piled on a table and each of them grabbed a part of the pile so that none were left.

 After a short time:

-Alan returned half of the sovereigns that he had taken.
+Alan returned half of the coins that he had taken.

-Ben returned a third of what he had taken.
+Ben returned a third of the coins that he had taken.

-Chris returned one sixth of what she had taken.
+Chris returned one sixth of the coins that she had taken.

 Finally each of the three got an equal share of the amount that had been returned to the table.

-Surprisingly, each person had exactly the number of sovereigns that really belonged to them.
+Surprisingly, each person had exactly the number of coins that really belonged to them.

 What is the smallest number of coins that this strange transaction will work for?